dcpetty/obsidian/docs/_posts/Obsidian-Jekyll/2024-03-18-obsidianjekyll.md

 toc: true
 toc_sticky: true
 ---
-## What I learned about Obsidian & Jekyll
+## How Obsidian works as a linking Markdown editor

 - Obsidian has `.md` files in a [normal format](https://www.markdownguide.org/tools/obsidian/) that are shown as **Notes** without the `.md`.
 - Obsidian allows for nested notes within subdirectories.